Katsu!: Characters

 A classmate of Katsuki Satoyama.
-She has a very strong personality and has single-handedly taken down groups of bullies and hoodlums multiple times, especially when she was younger and protecting Kimoto Takamichi from them.
-Daughter of Tsuyoshi and Harune Mizutani, who divorced several years ago.
-Initially shows great disgust and repulsion towards boxing.
-She takes special interest in training Katsuki Satoyama after sparring with him.
-She is the object of affection for Satoyama, Kyouta Kawakami, Takamichi Kimoto and Shinichi Misaki.
-Was childhood friends with Takamichi Kimoto.
-She also has feelings towards Satoyama and dislikes Misaki stalking her.
-Her rival for Satoyama is Riko Nanjo who has the same feelings for him.
+She possesses a strong personality and has single-handedly subdued groups of bullies and hoodlums multiple times, particularly during her youth while protecting Takamichi Kimoto.
+The daughter of Tsuyoshi and Harune Mizutani, who divorced several years ago, she initially expresses strong revulsion toward boxing but takes a special interest in training Satoyama after sparring with him.
+She is the object of affection for Satoyama, Kyōta Kawakami, Takamichi Kimoto, and Shinichi Misaki, and was childhood friends with Kimoto.
+She reciprocates Satoyama's feelings while disliking Misaki's stalking, and her rival for Satoyama is Riko Nanjo, who shares the same affection for him.